WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 # 🧪 Tests
 **The following frameworks and libs are already setup for you and ready to go**: [mocha](https://mochajs.org), [chai](https://www.chaijs.com), [jest](https://jestjs.io/), [supertest](https://github.com/visionmedia/supertest), [React Testing Library](https://testing-library.com), [isolate-components](https://www.npmjs.com/package/isolate-components)

+Looking at the config of these libs or frameworks will help you understand how to set these up for your own projects.

 Out-of-box Hello World tests demonstrate `Arrange` / `Act` / `Assert` test partitioning pattern